What is the secret to happiness?

 This is why, explains Rabbi Samson Raphael Hirsch, Korach’s rebellion was crushed in such a dramatic way.
-As we know, Korach challenged Moses and Moses said “come tomorrow morning with your incense and let G-d decide between us.”
+As we know, Korach challenged Moses and Moses said: “Come tomorrow morning with your incense and let G-d decide between us.”
 They arrived the next morning with their incense and the earth opened up and swallowed Korach and his followers.
-Rabbi Hirsch says that unlike other instances where Moses was the first to come forward and defend the people after they had sinned, in this instance Moses did not intervene and ask G-d to forgive them.
-The rebellion was crushed in such a miraculous way – the earth opening up and swallowing Korach and his followers – so that it would be remembered for all times.
-A dramatic end to the rebellion was necessary in order to demonstrate publicly the authenticity of Moshe’s mandate.
-G-d had to make Moshe’s authority clear and unequivocal for all generations so that everybody would know that the Torah comes from G-d and that Moshe did not fabricate any of it.
-As Rabbi Hirsch explains, had the authenticity of the Divine origins of the Torah been questioned in that generation – the generation which received the Torah – the foundations of our faith would have been weakened.
+Rabbi Hirsch says that unlike other instances where Moses was the first to come forward and defend the people after they had sinned, in this instance, Moses did not intervene and ask G-d to forgive them.
+The rebellion was crushed in such a miraculous way – the earth opening up and swallowing Korach and his followers – so that it would be remembered for all time.
+A dramatic end to the rebellion was necessary in order to demonstrate publicly the authenticity of Moses’ mandate.
+G-d had to make Moses’ authority clear and unequivocal for all generations so that everybody would know that the Torah comes from G-d and that Moses did not fabricate any of it.
+As Rabbi Hirsch explains, had the authenticity of the Divine origins of the Torah been questioned in that generation – the generation that received the Torah – the foundations of our faith would have been weakened.
 Hence the rebellion had to be crushed in such a dramatic way.

 Pursuing the unattainable